Working for Accommodation in New Zealand: What Are Your Rights?

 Can you accept other rewards?

 Sure you can receive other rewards, whether it’s an activity or borrowing the car for the day or whatever.
-However, the reward should not be contingent to your work.
+However, the reward should not be contingent on your work.
 This means that it’s offered to you as an extra “perk” rather than something you have to work for.
 For example, if you are told: “if you work an extra two hours then I will give you the car to borrow for a few hours” then it is considered as a reward for work and will be seen and treated under the same tax rules above.

 If you liked this article, then you might like…